midastouch365/PFinance/README.md

 6. How to use Date Picker for date selection
 7. How to handle keyboard notification and adjust the form position

-# How it could be better
+# How could it be better?

 - Ability to log in and log out
 - Ability to transfer money and/or cryptocurrencies to close friends
 - Ability to deposit checks
-- Ability to keep track of digital receipts
+- Ability to keep track of digital receipts for tax purposes

-# Screenshots
+# App Preview

 <img width="361" alt="Screen Shot 2022-05-03 at 9 13 34 PM" src="https://user-images.githubusercontent.com/42994762/166616855-0ec12537-b0d8-42ba-a270-1985a13b8f6e.png">
 <img width="361" alt="Screen Shot 2022-05-03 at 9 13 43 PM" src="https://user-images.githubusercontent.com/42994762/166616864-7224fee6-3c8a-4317-a974-ae64297ca6df.png">